 What if it can’t be repaired?

-Regular maintenance can save you money and increase the lifespan of your exercise machine by up to 25%.
+Regular exercise machine maintenance can save you money and increase the lifespan of your machine by up to 25%.
 We wish you many long and healthy fitness sessions!
 However, when your machine inevitably does reach a point beyond repair, do you know what to do with it?
 You can recycle it for free with ElectroRecycle!